 Welcome to Jason documentation

-Jason is Rokubun's Positioning-as-a-Service (PaaS), a cloud service that compute the position of a receiver using the raw GNSS measurements.
+Jason is Rokubun's Cloud PPK Service, a cloud service that compute the position of a receiver using the raw GNSS measurements.

 - Ease of use, drag and drop GNSS files